 - A veterinary health certificate

-To find out more travelling or relocating out of Ireland with your pet please visit the Department of Agriculture, Food and the Marine website.
+To find out more travelling or relocating out of Ireland with your pet, please click here.